Al Andalus Europe, Spain

 Seville - Merida - Plasencia - Monfrague - Toledo – Aranjuez - Madrid

 Monday: Seville - Zafra.
-Following check in and whilst your luggage is being transferred to the train, there is a welcome reception on board the train, when you are shown to your suite.
-There follows a guided tour of Seville with the opportunity to learn more about many of the interesting historical building.
-Returning to the train, one has time to settle in before lunch whilst the train travels to Zafra.
-Visit this beautiful historic city with wonderful buildings.
-Dinner and overnight in Zafra.
+Following check in and whilst your luggage is being transferred to the train, there is a welcome reception on board the train and you are shown to your suite.
+There follows a guided tour of Seville, with the opportunity to learn more about many of the wonderful historical building, after which one returns to the train to settle in before lunch, whilst the train travels to Zafra.
+A tour of this beautiful historic city is followed by dinner.
+Overnight in Zafra.

 Tuesday: Zafra – Mérida.
 While breakfasting, the train travels to Mérida, capital of Extremadura, and a town that has one of the most outstanding collections of Roman ruins and art in Spain.
 Here we spend the day visiting an Iberian pig farm, Proserpine Lake, Milagros Aqueduct and the Roman temples of the city.
 Following lunch we visit the National Museum of Roman art, the amphitheater and Roman theatre, after which there is free time before dinner and overnight in Mérida.